Anxiety Attacks vs. Panic Attacks: Your Ultimate Guide to Telling Them Apart

 Seek help from a therapist

-Another symptom to watch out for is excessive worrying or ruminating thoughts.
+A symptom to watch out for is excessive worrying or ruminating thoughts.
 During an anxiety attack, your mind may become consumed with obsessive thoughts, causing a heightened sense of unease.
 You may find yourself fixating on a particular negative thought or outcome.
-This can become a vicious cycle as this obsessive worrying and lack of control can intensify or extend an anxiety attack.
-These thoughts may revolve around future events or worst-case scenarios, leading to a sense of helplessness and a feeling of being trapped in your own mind.
+This can become a vicious cycle as this obsessive worrying and lack of control can intensify or extend an attack.
+These thoughts may revolve around future events or worst-case scenarios, leading to a sense of helplessness and a feeling of being trapped in your mind.

 Grounding techniques